 3. Install a language pack (optional)

-After you complete the LRP installation, you can install a localized version to view the LRP, Analysis Standalone, and VuGen user interface in your local language.
-For details, see "Install a LoadRunner language pack" on page 24.
+After you complete the installation, you can install a localized version to view the LRP, Analysis Standalone, and VuGen user interface in your local language.
+For details, see Install a LoadRunner language pack.

 4. Complete post-installation configuration